CumulusNetworks/docs/content/nvidia-air-v2/OOB-Management-Network.md

 This separation mirrors real-world data center design, where management traffic is isolated from production traffic.
 Your simulation nodes have two network identities: a management interface (typically `eth0`) on the OOB network, and data interfaces (such as `swp1`, `eth1`) that you configure for your simulation traffic.

+To enable the OOB network, toggle **Enable OOB** on in the topology builder or include OOB configuration in your topology file.
+External services such as SSH, HTTP, and HTTPS typically terminate on the `oob-mgmt-server`, making it the primary entry point for interacting with your simulation programmatically.

+## Without the OOB Network

+If you disable the OOB network, your simulation has no dedicated management plane.
+This means:

+- **Console-only access**: You can only reach nodes through their individual consoles in the Air UI.
+There is no central jump host to SSH into.
+- **No hostname resolution**: Without the DNS server on the `oob-mgmt-server`, you cannot SSH to nodes by name (for example, `ssh leaf01`).
+- **No automatic IP assignment**: There is no DHCP server to assign management IPs to your nodes.
+- **No outbound internet access**: The NAT gateway runs on the `oob-mgmt-server`.
+Without it, nodes have no outbound connectivity unless you configure it manually on the data plane.
+- **No ZTP**: Zero-touch provisioning scripts are served from the `oob-mgmt-server` and require the OOB network.
+- **No SSH service shortcut**: The **Enable SSH** button in the Air UI creates an SSH service on the `oob-mgmt-server`.
+Without OOB, this option is not available.

+For most use cases, leaving the OOB network enabled is recommended.
+Disable it only when you need full control over all network interfaces or when your simulation does not require management-plane connectivity.

 ## Architecture

 The OOB network uses a leaf-spine topology that scales automatically based on the number of nodes in your simulation.